apache/whimsy/MACOSX.md

 Notes:

- * The ldapsearch command is the standard LDAP utility on MacOSX.
  * To pick up the latest code, the above needs to be run from the directory you issued the `git clone` command.
 Alternately, provide the full path to the `whimsy/lib` directory on the `ASF::LDAP.configure` command.